N0Ls/Wodabest-REST/README.md

 php artisan serve
 ```

-An follow the url
+An follow the url.

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Contributors